 5. Effective use of calls to actions

 Many dated websites lack effective calls to actions that convert users to customers.
 A call-to-action (CTA) is a button or link that you place on your website to drive prospective customers to become leads by completing an action on your landing page.
-Is your USP and call to actions highlighted clearly on every landing page?
-As important, are they interesting enough to persuade your visitor to complete the desired action?
+Is your USP and call to action highlighted clearly on every landing page?
+Are they interesting enough to persuade your visitor to complete the desired action?

 6. Measuring Effectiveness

-The first impression of your website would obviously be the overall layout, but a reader is visiting your website because they are looking for useful information.
-A site redesign can also give you the opportunity to re-address how you communicate with all your visitors and to write copy that is simple, on target and more effective – remember, in the modern “go faster and faster” world you only have 2 -4 seconds to engage new visitors.
+The first impression of your website would be the overall layout, but the reader is visiting your website because they are looking for useful information.
+A site redesign can also allow you to re-address how you communicate with all your visitors and to write simple copy, on target and more effective – remember, in the modern “go faster and faster” world you only have 2 -4 seconds to engage new visitors.